 UDFs and so much more

 It would be an error of omission if we didn’t mention the other aspects of the database that are ripe for extensibility with WebAssembly aside from UDFs.
-Stored procedures, table-valued functions (TVFs), and user-defined aggregate functions (UDAFs) are all within scope, as are deeper modifications to the core database itself (think new types, indexes, etc.) Time to kick the tires and let users express their deepest data driven desires!
+SycllaDB provides us with a detailed look into their impelementation of both UDFs and User Defined Aggregates (UDAs).
+Stored procedures, table-valued functions (TVFs), and even deeper modifications to the core database itself (think new types, indexes, etc.) are also interesting focus areas.
+Time to kick the tires and let users express their deepest data driven desires!

 As Wasm continues to entrench itself as an indespensable component of the computing landscape, we hope to see more support for it in the databases we know and love (e.g. Supabase, Planetscale, Neon).
 Got some additional thoughts on this topic?
 Reach out to us at email@example.com — we’d be glad to talk shop!